raheemb/raheemb.github.io/about.markdown

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

-A page about.
+a page about